Extending Conventional LiDAR Metrics to Better Evaluate Advanced Sensor Systems

 By Blair LaCorte, Luis Dussan, Allan Steinhardt, and Barry Behnken

 As the autonomous vehicle market matures, sensor and perception engineers have become increasingly sophisticated in how they evaluate system efficiency, reliability, and performance.
-Many industry leaders have recognized that conventional metrics for LiDAR data collection (such as frame rate, full frame resolution, and detection range) no longer adequately measure the effectiveness of sensors to solve real-world use cases that underlie autonomous driving.
+Many industry leaders have recognized that conventional metrics for LiDAR data collection (such as frame rate, full frame resolution, points per second, and detection range) no longer adequately measure the effectiveness of sensors to solve real-world use cases that underlie autonomous driving.

 We are proposing that these new metrics be used in conjunction with existing measurements of basic camera, radar, and passive LiDAR performance.
 These extended metrics measure a sensor’s ability to intelligently enhance perception and create a more complete evaluation of a sensor system’s efficacy in improving the safety and performance of autonomous vehicles in real-world scenarios.

 Our industry has leveraged proven frameworks from advanced robotic vision research and applied them to LiDAR-specific product architectures.
 One framework, “Search, Acquire [or classify], and Act,” has proven to be both versatile and instructive relative to object identification.

 - Search is the ability to detect any and all objects without the risk of missing anything.

 - Acquire is defined as the ability to take a search detection and enhance the understanding of an object’s attributes to accelerate classification and determine possible intent (this could be done by classifying object type or by calculating velocity).

 - Act defines an appropriate sensor response as trained, or as recommended, by the vehicle’s perception system or domain controller.
 Responses can largely fall into four categories: